From single-cell variability to population growth: Appendix E: High-order correction of the population growth rate

+Here we have set the mean growth rate $\langle\lambda\rangle=1$ for simplicity.
 The first two terms are the same as Eq.
-(8) in the main text. $C_{\lambda}$ is the correlation coefficient between the logarithms of growth rates introduced in Eq.
-(7) in the main text.
+(10) in the main text. $C_{\lambda}$ is the correlation coefficient between the logarithms of growth rates introduced in Eq.
+(1) in the main text.
 Because $\sigma_{\xi}$ is on the order $0.1$ in general \cite{Taheri2015}, the high-order correction typically contributes a negligible correction to the second term, which makes it hard to detect numerically.
-We numerically fit $\Lambda_p$ to the ansatz Eq. (\ref{lambdap}), and plot the resulting $C_2$ as function of $C_{\lambda}$ and $\alpha$ (Fig. \ref{figures2}).
+We numerically fit $\Lambda_p$ to the ansatz Eq. (\ref{lambdap}) (Fig. \ref{figures3}(a)), and plot the resulting $C_2$ as function of $C_{\lambda}$ and $\alpha$ (Fig. \ref{figures3}(b)).
+The same argument also applies to the size-additive noise and we also do the same analysis for size-additive noise with $\sigma_{\xi}$ replaced by $\sigma_{\delta}$ and get a similar result (Fig. \ref{figures3}(c)).